Inflation in Egypt

-Egypt’s Purchasing Managers’ Index (PMI)—which measures business activity in the non-oil private sector—inched down to 47.7 in April from 48.0 in March, hitting a 10-month low in the process.
+The IHS Markit Purchasing Managers’ Index (PMI)—which measures business activity in the non-oil private sector—inched down to a five-month low of 48.7 in October from September’s 48.9.

-The economy expanded 2.0% year-on-year in the second quarter of FY 2021 (October–December 2020), according to estimates released by the Ministry of Planning and Economic Development.
+The economy expanded 7.7% year-on-year in the fourth quarter of FY 2021 (April–June), according to estimates released by the Ministry of Planning and Economic Development.

 Consumer prices increased 1.14% over the previous month in September, following August's 0.07% rise.